appwrite/rfc/014-realtime-api.md

 #### JWT Authentication (in path / or in message)

-Cookies support in webscoket and other protocols is limited.
+Cookies support in WebSocket and other protocols is limited.
+Using JWT authentication can be easier to implement and pass to the server and more secure as it is valid for 15 minutes.

 ### Logs